 When you join someone else's rally, your hero gear provides zero benefit.
 Only the rally leader's gear affects the battle.

-Implication: If you're primarily a rally joiner, gear investment matters less than hero stars and march capacity.
+If you primarily join rallies, hero stars and march capacity matter more than gear.
 If you lead rallies, gear is essential.

 Pitfalls to Watch For